 Player To Watch: Twenty Year Old American Soccer Player Signs To Play Second Season For Germany’s Greifswalder FC

-Joe Joe Richardson was a youth soccer player from Washington state with big dreams of playing soccer in Europe and now has just signed his second contract to play soccer for the recently promoted club Greifswalder FC in Germany.
+Joe Joe Richardson was a youth soccer player from Washington state who dreamed of playing soccer in Europe.
+He has just signed his second contract to play soccer for the recently promoted club Greifswalder FC in Germany.

-Recommended by Gehrke, who was also a former head coach of FC Köln, Richardson accepted a roster spot in Germany at Greifswalder FC.
+Gehrke, a former head coach of FC Köln, recommended Richardson, who accepted a roster spot in Germany at Greifswalder FC along side his International Soccer Academy teammate, Michael Scavuzzo, a striker.

-Although the average age of the 25-member squad at Greifswalder FC was 25 years old and approximately 80% of the players were European with the majority being German, the three American players performed well.
+Although the average age of the 25-member squad at Greifswalder FC was 25 and approximately 80% of the players were European, with the majority being German, the three American players performed well.

 Among the youngest players on the team, Richardson was one of the highest goal scorers and clearly made an impact on the field, helping his team become promoted to the next league.